DenisM03/PowerBiProject-Analysis-of-DataProfessionals-Survey-Breakdown/README.md

 Dashboard link :

 # Abstract
-This report provide insights into trends and performance among Data Professionals based on a survey.
+This report provide insights into the  trends and performance among Data Professionals based on a survey.

 ## Data Source
-The Data used in this analysis was provided by Alex Freberg on his Youtube channel "Alex the Analyst" .The Data was collected through a survey from Data Professionals fro various regiions by Alex Freberg.
+The Data used in this analysis was provided by Alex Freberg on his Youtube channel "Alex the Analyst" .The Data was collected through a survey from Data Professionals from various regiions by Alex Freberg.

 ## Content